 - Train your staff to expect problems and how to stay emotionally and intellectually focused.
 Beyond the contingency plan, this training will help them maintain continuity and support for their customers during an outage event.

 - Choosing the right secure client portal for accountants, which Avii is expert in helping the strongest firms to ensure.

 A good share of the blame for the continuing downtime in accounting software belongs to the Accounting Software Industry itself, which has historically been a slower sector to adopt advances.

 Of all the steps you can take to reduce the chances of a cloud outage, perhaps the most important is choosing the right vendor.
 As you vet potential products and vendors, pay special attention to the following areas of concern.

 Make sure the vendors you consider comply with all security regulations.
 Determine the frequency of downtime issues and examine their history of response to adverse events and how quickly and effectively they’re able to get up and running afterward.

 Examine whether they’re a “true” cloud provider.
-Software that was designed for the cloud is more secure than software that was built in-house and moved to the cloud later on, notes the Journal of Accountancy.
+Secure client portals for accountants that were designed for the cloud are more secure than software that was built in-house and moved to the cloud later on, notes the Journal of Accountancy.
 Legacy applications that were moved to the cloud at some point or that use an in-house server are vulnerable to ransomware or isolated downtime occurrences.

 Next, determine where in the cloud your vendor’s technology is located.
 Some cloud solutions are hosted by the vendor.
 They are typically the most vulnerable to downtime attacks.
 Better yet is data location by a provider who hosts in multiple locations.
 Best of all, however, is operation from established and multi-faceted data locations, such as Microsoft Azure, that specialize in prevention of downtime and are better prepared to ensure the fastest remediation possible.